“Nurturing Seasonal Harmony In Your Yoga Practice and Daily Life”

 That whisper is the invitation — not to do more, but to go deeper.
 To move from muscle into meaning, from repetition into revelation, from doing yoga to living it.

 This Winter at The Yoga Space, our Seasonal Flow invites us inward—into stillness, into subtle energy, into the Self.
 This seasons is about going deeper—beneath conditioning, beneath fear, beneath the noise of who we think we should be.
 To guide us, we will follow one powerful story—an ancient yogic teaching from the Katha Upanishad—a story told for awakening.
-It is the story of Naciketas (Nachiketas), a young seeker who dared to ask the one question most of us avoid:
+It is the story of Naciketas (Nachiketas), a young seeker who dared to ask questions most of us avoid:

 What is real beyond this temporary life?
 Who am I, truly?
+What am I really doing here?
+Who am I beneath my roles?
+What is my purpose?
+What is real?

 Enjoy this mythical tale this season — a doorway into devotion, power, surrender, and grace.
 May it enrich your Seasonal Flow journey.
 Let’s move, breathe, and reflect—together.